V-Sekai/manuals/index.md

 # V-Sekai Social VR

-Join the [V-Sekai](https://v-sekai.org) team on the [V-Sekai discord server](https://discord.gg/7BQDHesck8)!
 We're developing a free, open source virtual reality platform.
 We work to make it user-friendly and fulfill a need in the VR community.
-Come help us build godot vr!
+Join the [V-Sekai](https://v-sekai.org) team on the [V-Sekai discord server](https://discord.gg/7BQDHesck8)!

 V-Sekai means virtual world in Japanese.